Congenital Aortic Stenosis Surgery for Children: Ross Procedure

 The surgeon will close the muscle and the skin.
 A dressing will be applied.

 What happens after a Ross procedure for a child?

 Ask your child’s healthcare provider what to expect.
 In general, afterward:

-- Your child may be groggy and disoriented when he or she wakes up.
+Your child may be groggy and confused when he or she wakes up.

 breathing, blood pressure, and oxygen levels.